zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 Using Date and Time Form Helpers
 --------------------------------

-In addition to the `date_field` and `time_field` helpers mentioned [earlier](#other-helpers-of-interest), Rails provides alternative date and time form helpers that render plain select boxes.
+In addition to the `date_field` and `time_field` helpers mentioned [earlier](#other-helpers-of-interest), Zoisite provides alternative date and time form helpers that render plain select boxes.
 The `date_select` helper renders a separate select box for year, month, and day.

 For example, if we have a `@person` model object like: